The travel industry losing $800 billion in annual market size compared to 2019 should come as no surprise.

-Upon landing, the visitor encounters an illustration of a strange, hybrid creature adorned with motion effects, custom-made serif typography and floating bubbles sporting two letters each.
+Upon landing, the visitor encounters an illustration of a strange, hybrid creature adorned with motion effects, custom-made serif typography, and floating bubbles sporting two letters each.
 When a visitor clicks on a bubble, it opens a small window with a short story involving hotel guests.

-To emphasize the resort’s location in one of Europe’s most preserved regions, the website comes with a “soundtrack” of a bird song, a sound of water streaming and gentle buzzing of insects.
+To emphasize the resort’s location in one of Europe’s most preserved regions, the website comes with a “soundtrack” of a bird song, a sound of water streaming, and the gentle buzzing of insects.
 This is a very well-executed use of sound on a website which is, ordinarily, a very risky business as it can do more damage than good.

-Go Breck is a website for Breckenridge ski resort at the base of Colorado’s Rocky Mountains.
+Go Breck is a website for the Breckenridge ski resort at the base of Colorado’s Rocky Mountains.
 Designed and developed by Bellweather creative agency, it welcomes visitors with a looping full-screen video in the background and several user journey options to explore the resort’s amenities during three separate seasons.

 Clicking on either of the three options/seasons opens a page with a portrait-mode video and a list of activities during the given season.
 Each page is adorned with a gallery containing hi-res images and links to value-rich blog articles on relevant activities.